Complaints about car finance commission

 - can identify whether a complaint is likely to be affected by court proceedings

-So we will continue to gather information from you and your customers and assess complaints so that we can identify if the complaint is likely to be affected by either or both of the court proceedings.
+So that we can identify if a complaint is likely to be affected by either or both of the court proceedings, we will continue to gather information from you and your customers.

-It is essential that you continue to investigate and respond to complaints appropriately and promptly in line with the FCA’s revised DISP requirements, and that you continue to cooperate with us where complaints are made to our service, in line with your regulatory obligations.
+It is essential that you continue to cooperate with us where complaints are made to our service, in line with your regulatory obligations.

 Information we will ask for when we receive a complaint